Badr Benoun

-Badr Benoun (also spelt as Badr Banoune; بدر بانون; born 30 September 1993) is a Moroccan professional footballer who plays as a centre-back for Qatar Stars League club Qatar SC and the Morocco national team.
-He is nicknamed "Sultan".
-He started his professional career playing for Raja CA.
+Badr Benoun (also spelt as Badr Banoune; بدر بانون; born 30 September 1993) is a Moroccan professional footballer who plays as a centre-back and captain for Botola side Raja CA and the Morocco national team.

 Club career

-The beginning of the march
+Debut

 Benoun started his career playing for Raja Club Athletic.
-He won his first trophy with the club after finishing 1st in the 2012–13 Botola.
+He won his first trophy with the club after finishing champion of the 2012–13 Botola.
 He was loaned out to Wydad de Fès to gain more playing time and experience.
 He played a total of 16 games before being loaned out again to RS Berkane.
 In 2015 he was called back to the club.

 Raja CA

-Benoun's return bought excitement back to the Raja fans.
 He won his second trophy after defeating Difaâ Hassani El Jadidi in the 2017 Moroccan Throne Cup after scoring a penalty.

-2018–2020

 In 2018, Raja qualified to play the 2018 CAF Confederation Cup.
 Raja entered the knock-out stages after topping the group stages.
 Raja reached to the finals and won the cup.
 This guaranteed them a spot in the 2019 CAF Super Cup.
-Raja was to face Espérance Sportive de Tunis the was to take place in Doha.
+Raja was to face Espérance Sportive de Tunis the match was to take place in Doha.
 Benoun scored a goal in the 64th minute and won the cup.
 He also won the 2019–20 Botola and the 2019–20 Arab Club Champions Cup.
 He spent five seasons with the club before signing with Al Ahly.

 Al Ahly

 In November 2020, he joined Egyptian club Al Ahly.
 He represented the club during the FIFA Club World Cup and secured the bronze medal after a victory against Brazilian side Palmeiras.
 Soon after, he won the 2020 Egypt Cup, the 2021 CAF Champions League and the 2020 CAF Super Cup.
-He later went on to defeat his former team Raja to win the 2021 CAF Super Cup.
+He later went on to defeat his former team Raja on penalties to win the 2021 CAF Super Cup.